pmourlanne/fiqs/docs/queries_fquery.rst

 As of today, only the following fields implement this method:

-* IntegerField, ByteField and fields inheriting from them cast values as int
+* LongField, IntegerField, ShortField, ByteField and field inheriting from them cast values as int
-* FloatField cast values as float
+* DoubleField and FloatField cast values as float
 * DateField cast values as datetime, **ignoring the milliseconds**

 Filling missing buckets
 ^^^^^^^^^^^^^^^^^^^^^^^